tornimo/tornimo-grafana-datasource/README.md

 - Choose Tornimo
 - As URL put your Grafana backend URL (you can find it in your admin panel)
 - As Access put Server
-- As Token put your Tornimo's api key (you can find it and generate it in your admin panel)
+- As Token put your Tornimo's api key (you can generate it in your admin panel)
-- choose Bucket size (60s recommended)
+- choose Bucket size (60s is default)